basarat/typescript-book/docs/styleguide/styleguide.md

 > An official TypeScript StyleGuide

 People have asked me for my opinions on this.
 Personally I don't enforce these a lot my teams and projects but it does help to have these mentioned as a tie breaker when someone feels the need to have such strong consistency.
-There are other things that I feel much more strongly about and those are covered in the Tips chapter 🌹.
+There are other things that I feel much more strongly about and those are covered in the [tips chapter](./docs/tips/main.md) 🌹.

 Key Sections: